il2255/SBWT/README.md

 ```

 ### checkResult.py
 This is a program to check if the returned SAM result is correctly aligned or not.
 It uses the sequence ID which contains the original position to check if the returned alignment is correctly found or not.
-It consider the alignemnt as true positive if any of the found positions contain the original position.
-It consider the alignment as false positive if any of the found positions do not contain the original position.
-If the alignment did not find any position, it is counted as Not Found and did not included in True or False Positive.
+It considers the alignemnt as true positive if any of the found positions contain the original position.
+It considers the alignment as false positive if any of the found positions do not contain the original position.
+If the alignment was not found, it is counted as Not Found and did not included in True or False Positive.
-Also, returns the number of True and False positive with multiple alignment.
+The program also returns the number of True and False positive with multiple alignment.
-There is no output for this program.
+The output is printed on the stdout and no output file is generated.

 The sequence ID section is quite different depending on the algorithm that is used.
-Thus specify the type of the alignment carefullly for this program to get correct result.
+Thus specify the type of the alignment (regular **bwa** or second codon position **bwa**) carefullly for this program to get correct result.

 ```
 Usage: